 Jazzkaar Festival in Estonia’s capital Tallinn is one of the biggest jazz festivals in the Baltic States and will be celebrating it’s 30th anniversary between the 19th to 28th of April 2019.

 An ever-present force on the jazz scene, it’s programming team is led by Anne Erm and not only presents it’s main festival each spring, but also programmes 3 other festival series’ throughout the year, as well as various educational and community initiatives.

-I met Merli Antsmaa – one of the programmers – at a conference in Aarhus, Denmark, a while back and we got talking about the various work they did.
+I met Merli Antsmaa – one of the programmers – at the 12 Points conference in Aarhus, Denmark, a while back and we got talking about the various work they did.
 Not only do they present many of the biggest names in jazz, they also work closely with up-and-coming musicians both from the local scene and internationally.